Court certifies suit by Filipino and other temporary workers against Mac’s store chain - Philippine Asian News Today | FILIPINO Canada News Vancouver | Calgary | Edmonton

 The workers claimed that they paid recruitment fees and were promised jobs in Canada.

-However, when they arrived in Canada, there were no hobs waiting for them.
+However, when they arrived in Canada, there were no jobs waiting for them.

 In addition to Mac’s Convenience Stores, the class-action suit was also filed against these immigration firms: Overseas Immigration Services Inc., Overseas Career and Consulting Services Ltd. (OCCS), and Trident Immigration Services Ltd.